What To Plant In July-Zones 1-10

 Compost and Well-Rotted Manure

-Use metal cages for vines, the cucumbers will hang better on those because they will attach easier to the wires when growing.
-Plant two to three seeds about one inch into the soil, and cover with the soil.
+Use metal cages for vines.
+The cucumbers will hang better on those because they attach more easily to the wires when growing.
+Plant two to three seeds about one inch into the soil and cover them with soil.

 pH level for Cucumbers: 6.5 to 7.0